-The focus of this framework is consistent with Absa's purpose - to bring possibilities to life - and the Group's strategic priority to lead with purpose and deliver shared value to a broad range of stakeholders.
+The focus of this framework is consistent with Absa's purpose "Empowering Africa's tomorrow together ... one story at a time"- and the Group's strategic priority to lead with purpose and deliver shared value to a broad range of stakeholders.